microsoft/msccl-tools/README.md

 ## Available Algorithms

+SCCL's built-in algorithms are registered for combinations of hardware configuration and size of input data where we have benchmarked them to provide speedup over NCCL.
 To list the algorithms currently in SCCL's built-in registry, run `sccl plans list` on the command line.
 This will print out the following table (on 4/22/2022):

 | Machine   | Collective   | # machines   | From   | To       | Protocol   |   Priority | Plan name                           |
 |-----------|--------------|--------------|--------|----------|------------|------------|-------------------------------------|